 Detailed mainframe application performance data is often the missing piece of the integration analytics puzzle.
-Adding this data to complete the picture is the HostBridge Transaction Analytics Connector (HTAC).
+Adding this data to complete the puzzle is the HostBridge Transaction Analytics Connector (HTAC).

 HTAC is software that runs under CICS and extracts data and metadata from each external request to run a transaction/program.
-HTAC delivers this information to Splunk, along with the standard information that CICS keeps track of for all transactions.
+HTAC makes this information available to Splunk, along with the standard information that CICS keeps track of for all transactions.
 Using the data and metadata HTAC extracts enables creating Splunk dashboards that correlate mainframe activity to non-mainframe activity.
-HostBridge provides services and consulting to build custom Splunk integration analytics dashboards.
+HostBridge provides services to build custom Splunk integration analytics dashboards, and consulting to interpret the results.
 Through these dashboards, HTAC weaves together an end-to-end view of hybrid IT application performance.
 Customers get a complete view and the insights from it allow them to remediate and optimize the performance of these applications.